peachcloud/peach-devdocs/README.md

 Developer documentation for PeachCloud in the form of a Markdown book.

-_Note: the book is not yet available in built form online.
+_Note: the book is not yet available in built-form online.
 A link will be included in this repo when that is the case._

 ### Quickstart

-If you do not wish to build and serve the book locally, simply navigate to the [src/SUMMARY.md](https://github.com/peachcloud/peach-devdocs/blob/master/src/SUMMARY.md) file on the GitHub repo and navigate the documentation from there.
+If you do not wish to build and serve the book locally, simply navigate to the [src/SUMMARY.md](https://github.com/peachcloud/peach-devdocs/blob/master/src/SUMMARY.md) file on the GitHub repo and read the documentation from there.

 ### Setup